 - Plan to buy tickets ahead of time as they do sell out, even at times you may not expect.

-We were guests of AT&T Stadium.
+We were the guests of the Dallas Cowboys for our AT&T Stadium tour.
 As always, opinions of the enormous and sporty are our own.